 The Company's Constitution requires a minimum of 3 directors and a maximum of 9 directors.
-As at 31 December 2012, there were three non-executive Directors and one executive director, in conformity with the Company's policy that the Board has a majority of non-executive directors.
-The Chairman, Mr Gould, is a non-executive director.
+As at 31 December 2013, there were three non-executive Directors and one executive director, in conformity with the Company's policy that the Board has a majority of non-executive directors.
 The terms and conditions of appointment and retirement of directors are set out in the Company's Constitution.
 The Board believes that its membership should have enough directors to serve on various committees of the Board without overburdening the Directors or making it difficult for them to fully discharge their responsibilities.